webpack/webpack.js.org/content/guides/hmr-react.md

 ```

 Note that HMR specifies the paths of the updated modules.
-That's because we're using the NamedModules plugin.
+That's because we're using `NamedModulesPlugin`.